Mist970/github.io/content/Projects/Homelab.md

 This homelab is my attempt at various cyber operations.
 I have seperated the various areas into VLANs & used PfSense to permit and deny certain areas from communicating to others.

-This is my current configuration:
+*My current Cyber Security Homelab configuration:*

 Corporate LAN (Critical servers):
 * Active Directory 2019 Server + Windows Hosts